Eden Park

 Eden Park is a place to move, play, and gather.
 The extensive network of walking and biking trails winds through the grounds, offering both quick strolls and longer excursions.
 You'll discover plenty of open spaces excellent for spreading out a blanket for a picnic or simply lounging with a good book.
 Dog owners, take note - the park welcomes four-legged friends, with Mirror Lake being an especially popular spot for dog walking.

 During warmer months, the Seasongood Pavilion, an outdoor amphitheater, comes alive with concerts and community events.
 Even when there's no performance scheduled, the amphitheater's steps and benches provide a shaded retreat.
+Every November, the park transforms for Balluminaria, one of the largest hot air balloon glow events in the country - after dark, dozens of illuminated balloons light up the grounds in a spectacle that looks nothing like the park on an ordinary day.

 Kids have options too, with two distinct playgrounds - one near the overlook area and another at Tom Jones Commons.
-The elevated playground by the overlook features climbing structures that challenge children ages 5 and up, while parents can enjoy those stunning Cincinnati views while supervising.
+The elevated playground by the overlook features climbing structures that challenge children ages 5 and up, while parents can enjoy those sweeping Cincinnati views while supervising.

 Recent Improvements

 Throughout your visit, you'll find practical amenities that make spending the day here comfortable: picnic tables (some with built-in BBQ grills), clean restroom facilities, and free parking - though it can fill up quickly on weekends and during special events.
+You might even spot deer making their way through the grounds, highlighting the park's blend of urban and natural elements.

 All Features & Facilities